N-Tech01/IPS-Academy-Website-Data-Leakage-Report/README.md

 ## Overview
 Hello,
 My name is Navarath, and I would like to bring a potential security issue to your attention.
 I discovered this issue while exploring websites using Google Dorks as part of my learning in basic ethical hacking at CADD Centre.
-I am currently studying in 8th standard.
+I am currently studying 8th standard.

 ## Description of the Issue
 While searching through Google, I came across sensitive data accessible on the **IPS Academy website**.
 Specifically, I noticed that some private data is exposed through the following link: